 The system used for electronically filing information with the Canadian securities regulatory authorities (since 1997).
 Includes annual reports, interim financial statements, press releases and prospectuses.
 Similar to the Edgar Online service available for companies traded in the US (described below).

 The US Securities and Exchange Commission (SEC) database of corporate filings.
 Contains annual reports, press releases, and other public documents for most public companies in the US.
 Note that annual reports are "10-K" forms for the SEC.

 Financial information about private companies is difficult to find as they are not legally required to publish such data.
-First of all, check with sources such as MINT Global, LexisNexis corporate affiliations [print] or Who Owns Whom [print] to confirm that the company is completely private and not actually a subsidiary of a public company.
+First of all, check with sources such as MINT Global or LexisNexis corporate affiliations [print] to confirm that the company is completely private and not actually a subsidiary of a public company.
 If they do have a relationship with a public company, you may be able to get some financial details from the annual report of the parent company.